 If you receive a call or letter from your insurance company requesting an interview related to your long-term disability, don’t panic.
-It doesn't mean you are about to lose your benefits or that your claim is about to be denied.
-An interview with an insurance company representative is not uncommon; up to 50% of claimants will be interviewed.
-However, you can prepare for long-term disability interview questions so you feel more confident, and an individual disability insurance claim lawyer can be a tremendous help if you choose to do so.
+It doesn’t mean you are about to lose your benefits or that your claim is about to be denied.
+An interview with an insurance company representative is not uncommon.
+In fact, up to 50% of claimants are interviewed.
+Nevertheless, you can prepare for a long-term disability interview so you feel more confident, and an individual disability insurance claim lawyer can be a tremendous help if you choose to do so.

 The length of your interview will vary depending on the kind of disability you have, the stage of your claim review, and how thorough the representative is.
-Interviews usually last from 20 to 45 minutes, but it could take an hour or more.
-The representatives questions are meant to give him or her a better understanding of your case.
+Interviews usually last between 20 and 45 minutes, but could take an hour or more.
+The representative’s questions are meant to give them a better understanding of your case.

 Has Your Condition Changed?